 For Some, Man’s Best Friend Is An Exotic Pet

 Although our staff is not specialized in exotics, we are here to help when your exotic pet is in need of emergency care.
-Our staff at Animal ER Care in Colorado Springs, Colorado, can provide limited veterinary services to these types of pets.
+Our staff at Animal ER Care - Central are comfortable providing limited veterinary services to most exotic pets.

 Not all exotic pets act the same when in need of emergency care.
 Ferrets paw at their mouths when feeling nauseous due to low blood sugar.
 Being cold to the touch is a common emergent symptom in reptiles.
 Birds quickly take a turn for the worse if not treated immediately when sick or injured.
 Yet, there are some common symptoms indicative of an illness or injury to any exotic pet, including:

 • Pain When Lifting Or Touching